gmetzker/serverless-plugin-lambda-dead-letter/README.md

 ```
 Note:
 - At present this only works for SQS queues or SNS Topics.
-- If a queue\topic is created in via the `resources` section you will still need to add resources for the respective queue\topic policy so that that lambda has permissions to write to the dead letter queue\topic.
+- If a queue\topic is created in the `resources` section you will still need to add a resource for the respective queue\topic policy so that that lambda has permissions to write to the dead letter queue\topic.

+In this example the `createUser` lambda function is using the new `CreateUserDeadLetterQueue` SQS queue defined in the resources section.

 ```
 # 'functions' in serverless.yml